oseimishaella385-cell/global-economic-analysis-sql-powerbi/README.md

 ## 1. Project Overview
 **Context:**
 In recent years, the increased cost of living has become a significant global issue, making it difficult for many people to maintain their standard of living.
-This project was motivated by the desire to understand how living costs compare with average annual salaries across different countries, and to explore which countries offer stronger salary value relative to living costs.
+This project was motivated by the desire to understand how living costs compare with average annual salaries across countries and to explore which countries offer better salary value relative to living costs.

 **Problem statement:**
 A high salary does not necessarily translate into greater affordability when the cost of living is also high.